ParamaWattanakrai/ParamaWattanakrai/README.md

   I'm Parama Wattanakrai, a Thai 🇹🇭 high school student with passion in programming and computer science as a whole.

 ## 💼 Current Projects
-* 🌐 Just ตาราง - A website for Thai public school to manage timetable
+* 🌐 Khaotarang - A website for Thai public school to manage timetable
 * 🌐 LangLearn - A Minecraft resourcepack for immersive language learning

 ## 📙 Education